What’s it like being a liveaboard on a sailing boat for 21 years? This sailing journey chapter wraps up life as a liveaboard.

 It’s a great nomadic, eclectic lifeblood that filters through your veins and never leaves in a hurry.

 You need lots of time when you live on a boat.
 Everything you do takes longer than when you live on land.
 A boat teaches you patience, although nature teaches you even greater patience.

-I’ve heard too many yachtie stories of running into trouble that spawn from time-restrictions.
-Typically, forcing skipper and crew to venture out in foul weather only to come unstuck.
+I’ve heard too many yachtie stories of running into trouble that spawn from time restrictions.
+Typically, forcing the skipper and crew to venture out in foul weather only to come unstuck.

 The only time we ventured out with a deadline during the cruising years, caught us in a cyclone.
 This little Cat 3 baby wouldn’t make up its mind for a couple of weeks on where it wanted to cross the Australian coastline.
 Cyclone Justin caused us to anchor up in cyclone holes in north Queensland three times, waiting for the cyclone to hit or pass.

 Don’t get me wrong, you inevitably hit bad weather at some point, during your years of sailing.
 It’s inevitable.
 Regardless of the App that you use or the Meteorology Bureau’s predictions, no one can predict nature 100% of the time.
 Why not minimise running into bad weather, by giving yourself some slack and taking more time to enjoy the cruising pace?

 Unlike racing a boat, cruising is not about getting from A to B in the fastest possible way.
 This way of life is much more laid-back and meant for exploring at leisure, the plethora of fantastic destinations.